consilience/xero-api-client/README.md

 * Support multiple discovery packages.
 * Make all discovery packages optional.
 Discovery-ception is a risk, having to dicover the discovery package installed.
+* Is there a better way of handling key files, perhaps as streams?
+* Some better exception handling, so we can catch a failed token, redacted authorisation, general network error etc and handle appropriately.